Keeping VoIP Secure:Ways to Protect Your VoIP From Internet Threats

-The said devices offer a secure entry point for UC, beginning, conducting and stopping VoIP voice calls.
-They also make a secure connection in between the enterprise and the SIP trunking provider.
+The said devices offer a secure entry point for UC, beginning, conducting, and stopping VoIP voice calls.
+They also make a secure connection between the enterprise and the SIP trunking provider.
 SBC offers protection against DoS attacks, overflow attacks, intrusions as well as some worms that could be contained in a single packet.

 So, is VoIP Secure?

 It would be a lot easier to listen to a conversation over a cubicle wall compared to tapping a VoIP call. before getting too excited about encoding all the IP telephony with IPSec, consider some simple warnings.
 These include telling the sales force not to discuss key negotiations on cellphones in a crowded airport.
 At the same time, lock the doors to equipment rooms.

 So, if you plan to deploy VoIP there are certain steps to make the data network a lot more secure. this is especially true if you have not done an overall security check recently.
 However, for most corporations, a higher level of security is needed for data applications.
 Especially when compared to simple phone conversations.

 You can even improve the level of telephone security with a traditional one.
 Simply piggyback your voice to the more secure and safer data network.

 How secure should a VoIP be?
 For example, the law enforcement community has legitimate concerns.
 Advanced voice networks may be too secured for court-sanctioned wiretapping.

 Probably, VoIP is as secure as the traditional telephone.
 In some cases, it is more secure than your cell phone.
 You need to balance security against both risks and benefits.
 VoIP may just be secure enough.

 What to Look For in a VoIP Provider?